The Lost and Found Bookshop book

 Skip to the book review

-Publisher Summary:
+Book Summary:

-Somewhere in the vast Library of the Universe, as Natalie thought of it, there was a book that embodied exactly the things she was worrying about.
+In the vast library of the Universe, there was a book that embodied the exact things Natalie was worrying about.
+Or so she thought.

-In the wake of a shocking tragedy, Natalie Harper inherits her mother’s charming but financially strapped bookshop in San Francisco.
-She also becomes caretaker for her ailing grandfather Andrew, her only living relative—not counting her scoundrel father.
+After a shocking tragedy, Natalie inherits her mother’s financially strapped bookshop in San Francisco.
+She also becomes caretaker for her grandfather, who is in poor health.

-But the gruff, deeply kind Andrew has begun displaying signs of decline.
-Natalie thinks it’s best to move him to an assisted living facility to ensure the care he needs.
-To pay for it, she plans to close the bookstore and sell the derelict but valuable building on historic Perdita Street, which is in need of constant fixing.
-There’s only one problem–Grandpa Andrew owns the building and refuses to sell.
-Natalie adores her grandfather; she’ll do whatever it takes to make his final years happy.
-Besides, she loves the store and its books provide welcome solace for her overwhelming grief.
+To pay for her grandfather’s care, she plans to close the bookstore and sell the falling apart, but valuable building on a historic street.
+Natalie loves her grandfather and will do whatever it takes to make his final years happy.
+She loves the store, and its books provide welcome solace for her overwhelming grief.

-After she moves into the small studio apartment above the shop, Natalie carries out her grandfather’s request and hires contractor Peach Gallagher to do the necessary and ongoing repairs.
-His young daughter, Dorothy, also becomes a regular at the store, and she and Natalie begin reading together while Peach works.
+When her grandmother refuses to sell, she moves into the small studio apartment above the bookstore.
+Natalie carries out her grandfather’s request and hires contractor Peach Gallagher.
+His young daughter, Dorothy, also becomes a regular at the store while Peach is working.

 Lynn's Review